Wondering what to pack for Rome?

 You should be comfortable since so much of the best sight-seeing in Rome involves walking.

-Do not wear flip flops to walk around Rome - trust me!
+I urge you not to wear flimsy flip flops to walk around Rome - you'll thank me later!

 You will be doing more walking than you think and flip flops do not hold up well against the cobblestones.

-To enter any Christian site, such as the catacombs or churches you must be dressed appropriately.
+To enter any holy site, such as the catacombs, a synagogue, mosque, or church, you must be dressed appropriately.

-Appropriate clothing for the Vatican and beyond means no bare knees, shoulders or midriffs.
+Appropriate clothing for these sites means no bare knees, shoulders or midriffs.

 You may still dress casually, but modesty is what counts.